mediafaktur/gtm-marketing-session-id/README.md

 **GTM Marketing Session ID (MSID)** gives you a reliable, consent-controlled way to define and track marketing sessions via Google Tag Manager — without relying on cookies.
 It replaces the browser’s default “technical” session logic with a lightweight, GTM-managed model that reflects real user journeys.

+The architecture separates resolution and persistence: a lightweight variable exposes the in-memory ID, while a consent-controlled tag performs the session logic and storage writes.
+This ensures that no storage access occurs before consent, providing stronger privacy compliance.

 ### The Problem

 Default **browser session behavior** is purely technical: